-Grunge enters the mainstream, the dotcom industry takes off, and Labour sweep to victory with a commitment to “education, education, education”.
+Grunge entered the mainstream, the dotcom industry took off, and Labour swept to victory with a commitment to “education, education, education”.

 These next stories explore BCS70 in the 1990s – the data, the discoveries and the impact.

 We’ve navigated through the 1990s, the decade when Cool Britannia was in full swing and BCS70 study members started to forge their own paths in the world.
 Here’s our animated tour of the decade.

 Over the year we’ll be speaking to our cohort members about their lives and what the study means to them.
 This week we speak to Liz.

 The 1970 British Cohort Study highlighted how periods of being out of education, employment or training after leaving school can impact on young people’s lives

 The Age 26 Sweep was the first adult follow-up of BCS70, and over 9,000 cohort members took part.

 Over the year we’ll be speaking to our cohort members about their lives and what the study means to them.
 This week we speak to Gillian.

 BCS70 findings would help to improve the basic skills of millions of British adults during the 2000s.